ibexa/documentation-developer/docs/update_and_migration/migrate_to_ibexa_dxp/migrating_from_ez_publish_platform.md

 - `--dry-run` prevents the conversion script from writing anything back to the database.
 It just tests if it's able to convert all the `ezxmltext` documents.
 - `--export-dir` specifies a directory where it dumps the `ezxmltext` for content object attributes which the conversion script finds problems with
 - `--export-dir-filter` specifies what severity the problems found needs to be before the script dumps the `ezxmltext`:
-    - `notice`: `ezxmltext` contains problems which the conversion tool was able to fix automatically and likely do not need manual intervention
+    - `notice`: `ezxmltext` contains problems which the conversion tool was able to fix automatically and likely don't need manual intervention
     - `warning`: the conversion tool was able to convert the `ezxmltext` to valid `richtext`, but data could have been altered/removed/added in the process.
 Manual supervision recommended
     - `error`: the `ezxmltext` text cannot be converted and manual changes are required.
 - `--concurrency 4` specifies that the conversion script spawns four child processes which run the conversion.
 If you have dedicated hardware for running the conversion, you should use concurrency level that matches the number of logical CPUs on your system.
 If your system needs to do other tasks while running the conversion, you should run with a smaller number.